rajesh-krishnan/hamsa/README.md

 training data set.

 ```
-"Batchsize":       256,
+"Batchsize":       128,
 ```
 This is a batch for training, i.e., this is the number of records to do forward propagation and back propagation on before running gradient descent (ADAM).
-If more memory is available, we can use a larger batchsize and run the expensive ADAM update less frequently, however, this could have an impact on how many epochs are needed.
+If more memory is available, we could use a larger batchsize and run the expensive ADAM update less frequently, however, this could have an impact on how many epochs are needed.